-The Audit Committee reviewed and discussed with Ernst & Young LLP, our independent registered public accounting firm, which is responsible for expressing an opinion on the conformity of our audited consolidated financial statements for the fiscal year ended February 2, 2008 with U.S. generally accepted accounting principles, their judgments as to the quality, not just the acceptability, of our accounting principles and such other matters as are required to be discussed with the Audit Committee by Statement on Auditing Standards No. 61, as amended by Statement on Auditing Standards No. 90 (Communication with Audit Committees), as adopted by the Public Company Accounting Oversight Board.
-In addition, the Committee has discussed with Ernst & Young LLP the firm's independence from our management and our Company, including the matters in the letter from Ernst & Young LLP required by Independence Standards Board Standard No. 1, Independence Discussions with Audit Committees, as adopted by the Public Company Accounting Oversight Board, and considered the compatibility of non-audit services with Ernst & Young LLP's independence.
+The Audit Committee reviewed and discussed with Ernst & Young LLP, our independent registered public accounting firm, which is responsible for expressing an opinion on the conformity of our audited consolidated financial statements for the fiscal year ended January 31, 2009 with U.S. generally accepted accounting principles, their judgments as to the quality, not just the acceptability, of our accounting principles and such other matters as are required to be discussed with the Audit Committee by Statement on Auditing Standards No. 61, as amended by Statement on Auditing Standards No. 90 (Communication with Audit Committees), as adopted by the Public Company Accounting Oversight Board.
+In addition, the Committee has discussed with Ernst & Young LLP the firm's independence from our management and our Company, including the matters in the letter from Ernst & Young LLP required by applicable requirements of the Public Company Accounting Oversight Board regarding Ernst & Young LLP's communications with the Audit Committee concerning independence.
+The Audit Committee also considered the compatibility of non-audit services with Ernst & Young LLP's independence.

 The Audit Committee discussed with Ernst & Young LLP the overall scope and plans for their audit.
 The Audit Committee meets with the independent registered public accounting firm, with and without management present, to discuss the results of their examinations, their evaluations of our internal controls (including internal control over financial reporting) and the overall quality of our financial reporting.
-The Audit Committee held 5 meetings during the fiscal year ended February 2, 2008.
+The Audit Committee held 5 meetings during the fiscal year ended January 31, 2009.

-In reliance on the reviews and discussions referred to above, the Audit Committee recommended to the Board of Directors (and the Board has approved) that the audited consolidated financial statements be included in the Annual Report on Form 10-K for the fiscal year ended February 2, 2008 for filing with the SEC.
+In reliance on the reviews and discussions referred to above, the Audit Committee recommended to the Board of Directors (and the Board has approved) that the audited consolidated financial statements be included in the Annual Report on Form 10-K for the fiscal year ended January 31, 2009 for filing with the SEC.

-Pursuant to Section 404 of the Sarbanes-Oxley Act, management was required to prepare as part of our Annual Report on Form 10-K for the year ended February 2, 2008 a report by management on our assessment of our internal control over financial reporting, including management's assessment of the effectiveness of such internal control.
-Ernst & Young LLP has issued an attestation report relative to our internal control over financial reporting.
-During the course of fiscal 2007, management regularly discussed the internal control review and assessment process with the Audit Committee, including the framework used to evaluate the effectiveness of such internal controls, and at regular intervals updated the Audit Committee on the status of this process and actions taken by management to respond to issues identified during this process.
+Pursuant to Section 404 of the Sarbanes-Oxley Act, management was required to prepare as part of our Annual Report on Form 10-K for the year ended January 31, 2009 a report by management on our assessment of our internal control over financial reporting, including management's assessment of the effectiveness of such internal control.
+Ernst & Young LLP has issued an audit report relative to our internal control over financial reporting at January 31, 2009.
+During the course of fiscal 2008, management regularly discussed the internal control review and assessment process with the Audit Committee, including the framework used to evaluate the effectiveness of such internal controls, and at regular intervals updated the Audit Committee on the status of this process and actions taken by management to respond to issues identified during this process.
 The Audit Committee also discussed this process with Ernst & Young LLP.
-Management's assessment report and the auditors' attestation report are included as part of our Annual Report on Form 10-K for the year ended February 2, 2008.
+Management's assessment report and Ernst & Young LLP's audit report on our internal control over financial reporting are included as part of our Annual Report on Form 10-K for the year ended January 31, 2009.